Bonus Tutorial 4: The Kalman Filter, part 2

 Content reviewers: Jesse Livezey, Matt Krause, Michael Waskom, and Xaq Pitkow

 Important note: This is bonus material, included from NMA 2020.
-It has not been substantially revised for 2021.
+It has not been substantially revised.
 This means that the notation and standards are slightly different.
 We include it here because it provides additional information about how the Kalman filter works in two dimensions.

 Useful references: